-Marketing in the enterprise - its role
+Marketing in an enterprise - its role and importance

 Many people, especially those with a mathematical mind, sometimes ask the question - what really is this marketing?
 Is there any way to learn it?
 After all, it is such a qualitative field that putting it into any strict framework makes its activities lose their meaning.
 And yet the industry still exists, what's more, it is growing at an incredible pace, using the latest technologies and the ever-emerging new media.